Formal School Vs World School

-Whilst public schools seem to be miles behind, some private schools are stepping up to the plate and becoming proactive in their approach to education through travel.
+Whilst the public schools seem to be miles behind, some private schools are stepping up to the plate and becoming proactive in their approach to education through travel.
 It is no longer an issue of school vs world school, but rather how they can work together.

-I think the key for us is that Our Saviour Lutheran School – Aberfoyle Park is a unique school and one I could encourage parents in Adelaide who wish to travel to enrol their child into.
+I think the key for us is that Our Saviour Lutheran School – Aberfoyle Park is a unique school and one I could encourage parents in Adelaide who wish to travel to enroll their child into.